cadpnq/fo4-smm/README.md

 ___

-**Q:** I get a warning that says menu categories are limited to having 128 subcategories.
-What do I do?

-**A1:** If you see the message when you uninstall a mod you should re-enable whatever mod you uninstalled, start your game, activate "Safe Mode", save, close your game, uninstall the mod again, and restart your game.
-This actually happening is rather unlikely.

-**A2:** If you see the message after you install a new mod it means that your mods have tried to add more than 128 elements to some menu.
-You'll have to pick which mods you actually want a only install them.
-This is also unlikely to happen.

-___

 **Q:** What is "Safe Mode" and how do I enable it?

 **A:** Safe Mode temporarily removes everything that SMM has added to the build